godteri/Taiko-Encryption-Tool/README.md

-4. Make a new folder in the fumen folder and name it a short word Remember this name cause you will be using it throughout this tutorial I'll be reffering to it as (id)
+4. Make a new folder in the fumen folder and name it a short word Remember this name cause you will be using it throughout this tutorial I'll be referring to it as (id)

-5. You're gonna wanna grab three files from the readassets folder (Musicinfo.bin, Songinfo.bin and newwordlist.bin) and a random song file from the sound folder
+5. You're gonna wanna grab three files from the readassets folder (Musicinfo.bin, Songinfo.bin and newwordlist.bin) and copy a random song file from the sound folder **MAKE SURE TO MAKE BACKUPS!**

 6. Drag the musicinfo, songinfo and newwordlist each separately into the taiko encryption tool exe, and select decrypt readasset